 Nutrition for children between ages 1 to 2

 As your child continues to grow, most of their caloric intake will come from food.
-By the time children reach the age of 1, breastmilk or formula may not be a part of their daily nutrition.
+After 1 year of age, breastmilk or formula may not be a part of their daily nutrition.
 However, it is still important to ensure children receive plenty of healthy fats as part of their daily nutrition.
 “Healthy fats are important for brain growth and development,” says Dr. Sathe.
 “If you transition from formula or breastmilk, you should still give your child 16 to 24 ounces of whole milk every day.”

 Dr. Sathe also recommends that toddlers eat healthy fats that come from foods such as avocados, peanut butter, full-fat Greek yogurt and hummus with olive oil.
 These healthy foods support development and provide plenty of nutrients.

 It’s important to start and keep healthy routines as your child grows.
 Try to incorporate the following into your daily life to help your child develop healthy routines:

 - Provide three meals and several planned snacks each day